pockerman/qubit-notes/README.md

 # qubit-notes

 Hello and welcome to my personal notes.
-This is a series of notes that I maintain around a number of topics not necessarilly related to each other.
-These notes are just notes i.e. do not necessarilly go in depth or covering a topic exhaustively.
+This is a series of notes that I maintain around a number of topics not necessarilly related with each other.
+These notes are... just notes i.e. do not necessarilly go in depth or covering a topic exhaustively.
 The main idea behind these notes is to give the gist of a topic and provide references for further more in depth research.
 The qubit in quantum computing is the analogus to the bit in the casual(?) computing.
 However, a qubit can have more than two states (i.e. on/off).
-Hence, qubit-notes are still tiny but sometimes not so tiny.
+Similarly, qubit-notes are tiny but sometimes not so tiny.

 ## Software engineering